kellianoy/devopslabs/README.md

 We created new tags in our docker hub: v1 and v2, to specify which version we were on, testing if it works.
 Then, we created a second deployment of our app, and a new service.
 This allows us to have two deployment of the same app with different versions.

-To route dynamically to multiple versions of a microservice, we have to add a key component which is called **DestinationRule**.
+To route dynamically to multiple versions of a microservice, we have to add a key component which is called **DestinationRule** inside our `gateway.yaml`.

 This allows us to link our versions to subsets that are recognized by the **VirtualService**.